alphagov/paas-tech-docs/source/documentation/overview/benefits.md

 PaaS is deployed to multiple availability zones, making it resilient.

-PaaS is accredited for information up to OFFICIAL.
+PaaS is accredited for information up to ‘official’.

 The platform itself is supported 24/7 by GDS, although this does not include application support.